gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeMetrics/DiogoAntunes/CodeMetrics.md

 Where a value of 100% means that every method overrides everything.
 According to all reference values, the project has low polymorphism.

-However, even it's existing value of 1.84% can be offset slightly by the use of Refused Bequest, as exemplified by Gabriel Falcão as a code smell in DrawPart.
+However, even its existing value of 1.84% can be offset slightly by the use of Refused Bequest, as exemplified by Gabriel Falcão as a code smell in DrawPart.
 Overriding a function and having an empty method body would contribute positively to the Polymorphism factor by adding to the number of overriding without actually providing that functionality.